Market Intelligence For SMEs

 What industries benefit most from market intelligence?

-Market intelligence is beneficial across industries, including retail, technology, healthcare, manufacturing, and hospitality.
-Any industry that relies on understanding customer needs, market trends, and competition can benefit from market intelligence.
+Market intelligence is beneficial across industries, including retail, technology, healthcare, and manufacturing.
+Any business that operates in a competitive market can gain valuable insights from market intelligence.

 How can small businesses leverage market intelligence?